Duquesne 10-0 after topping Austin Peay 86-77

 Carry scored 14 points in the first half to help Duquesne open a 45-36 lead and then the Dukes got a three-point play from Weathers and a 3-pointer from Austin to make it 51-36 barely a minute into the second half.

-An 8-0 run, with a pair of 3s from Jordyn Adams, cut the lead to six.
+An 8-0 run, with five points from Adams, cut the lead to six.
 Late in the second half, Duquesne missed seven straight shots and the Governors made seven to close the gap to 63-58 with seven minutes left.
 Weathers scored consecutive baskets to stop the rally but Austin Peay kept battling back before Duquense would come up with a big play.
 Austin made four free throws in the final minute to ice the win and remain one of four undefeated Division I teams.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25